rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.6 and later
     </p>
     <dd>
         A machine pool is a logical grouping of nodes within a Kubernetes cluster, such as an RKE2, K3s, EKS, AKS, or GKE cluster.
 Each pool can be configured independently, allowing for flexibility in managing different types of workloads and resource requirements.
-Machine pool configurations include information like Pool Name, Machine Count, and Roles, as well as options like Auto Replace, Drain Before Delete, Kubernetes Node Labels, and Taints.
+Machine pool configurations include information such as Pool Name, Machine Count, and Roles, as well as options such as Auto Replace, Drain Before Delete, Kubernetes Node Labels, and Taints.
     </dd>
     <dt>
         Managed cluster